However, through these last several months, I’ve learned how to take care of twins and still get stuff done:

 Accept and get help, especially during the first few weeks

 Asking for help is common even with singleton babies, but much more necessary with twins.
-If someone can spend a few weeks at your home, all the better.
+If someone can spend a few weeks at your home, even better.
 You’ll need help soothing and caring for the babies, tending to your other kids, preparing and planning meals and maintaining your house (such as washing dishes or throwing out the trash).
 Even if helpers can only come on the weekends, you could still ask them to bring meals, buy your groceries, or play with the babies while you catch a break.

 Almost every twin mom I spoke with says that getting help is crucial, especially in the first few weeks and months.
 You’ll never feel more outnumbered than during those challenging moments, so don’t be shy about asking for or even hiring help.